Modern Slavery Statement

 The Trust policies, procedures, governance and legal arrangements are robust, ensuring that proper checks and due diligence are applied in employment procedures to ensure compliance with this legislation.
-We also conform to the NHS employment check standards within our workforce recruitment and selection practices, including through our managed service provider contract arrangements.
+We also conform to the NHS employment check standards within our workforce recruitment and selection practices.
 This strategic approach incorporates analysis of the Trust’s supply chains and its partners to assess risk exposure and management on modern slavery.

 To ensure all those in our supply chain and our contractors comply with our values, we use the Ethical Trading Initiative Base Code as our organisational standard on labour and we ensure that our suppliers adhere to this via our sourcing process.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our procurement staff.
 The procurement department’s senior team are all Chartered Institute of Purchasing and Supply (CIPS) qualified and abide by the CIPs code of professional conduct.
-Over the next year, specific training will be provided for the Trust’s internal supply chain management related to slavery and human trafficking.
+Specific training is provided annually for the Trust’s internal supply chain management related to slavery and human trafficking.

-In addition, the Trust is meeting its supply chain commitments on slavery and human trafficking by undertaking the following steps during the year:
+In addition, the Trust is meeting its supply chain commitments on slavery and human trafficking by undertaking the following steps: